MA General Information and Requirements

 General Information and Requirements

-The Department of English offers four areas of emphasis within its MA program:
+The Department of English offers three areas of emphasis within its MA program:

 These emphases serve a variety of students with a wide range of purposes.

 Applicants to the MA program must have an undergraduate major or minor in English or its equivalent from an accredited college or university, and a cumulative GPA of at least 3.0.
 Potential applicants who do not meet these minimum requirements should talk with the Director of Graduate Studies to determine which undergraduate English courses to take should they wish to prepare for graduate studies in English.Detailed information on applying to the MA program is found here: How to Apply for Admission.

 The following general requirements apply in all emphases within the MA program, except where clearly stated in the specific descriptions for each emphasis.

 All requirements must be satisfied during the six calendar years immediately preceding the granting of the degree.

 As soon as practical and in consultation with the Director of Graduate Studies, a student should choose an advisory committee and complete a Program of Study.
 The graduate program in English emphasizes a close working relationship between the student and his or her advisory committee.
 Advisory committees for master's students consist of a chair and a second member from the graduate faculty in the Department of English and one member of the graduate faculty from another university department.

 Our MA program allows students the option of writing a thesis or of substituting course work for the thesis.
 We encourage students to follow the non-thesis plan unless there is a compelling reason to select the thesis plan (as in the MA Writing emphasis).